oras-project/artifacts-spec/reference-requirements.md

 To account for registries that have not yet implemented ORAS Artifacts, a fallback design will be provided.
 The assumption is the fallback will have some tradeoffs, as a fallback that implements the full set of requirements would question why a new manifest and referrers api would be required.

-The following captures the requirements as a comparison for different implementations.
-The implementations should account for zero changes to registries that implement the [OCI Distribution-spec 1.1 ](https://github.com/opencontainers/distribution-spec/releases/tag/v1.0.1) to the full [ORAS Artifacts spec](README.md).
+The following captures the scenarios as a comparison for different proposals.
+The proposals should account for zero changes to registries that implement the [OCI Distribution-spec 1.1 ](https://github.com/opencontainers/distribution-spec/releases/tag/v1.0.1) to the full [ORAS Artifacts spec](README.md).
+Based on a set of proposals, a fallback design will be chosen, documented so ORAS Artifacts may be promoted to/from OCI 1.1 registries to registries that implement the ORAS Artifacts spec.

 ## Definitions